This post may contain affiliate links. Please read our disclosure policy.

 “Sunday sauce” and “Sunday gravy” are often used to describe the same dish, especially in Italian-American families, and the name usually comes down to tradition.
 Many people use the word gravy when a tomato sauce is simmered for hours with large cuts of meat, because the meat enriches the sauce the way a roast enriches its juices.
 Others still call it sauce, particularly when the meats are served separately from the pasta.

-There’s no single right answer — whether you call it sauce or gravy often depends on what your family grew up saying, not on how authentic the recipe is.
-Either way, this slow-simmered, meat-flavored tomato sauce is a Sunday tradition meant to be shared.
+There’s no single right answer — whether you call it sauce or gravy usually depends on what your family grew up saying and where you’re from.
+Either way, this slow-simmered, meat-rich tomato sauce is a Sunday tradition meant to bring people together around the table.

 Sunday Gravy vs Bolognese